Benjamin Solomon, M.D.

 Genetic conditions, though often individually rare, are common in aggregate, and disproportionately impact patients, families, healthcare systems, and society.
 New and evolving technological approaches continue to yield dramatic changes in the ability to diagnose (and therefore better manage) affected individuals.
 The capacity to efficiently analyze - as well as produce - genomic data has also increased significantly.
 Substantial work remains to enable optimal mining of relevant phenotypic as well as genotypic data.

-Recent developments in applying computational approaches such as deep learning (DL) (including natural language processing and image processing) to health-related questions suggest strong potential.
+Recent developments in applying artificial intelligence (AI) and related computational approaches – including deep learning (DL) - to health-related questions suggest strong potential.
 While these approaches have specifically been applied to genetic conditions, many challenges and questions require further investigation to optimally utilize these methods.

 Biography